SU Helper Reference#

 Triggers an Auto Update process by the System Update Addin.

-Behavior: - If used alone, any Group Policy filters are applied - If other parameters are specified, command-line filters take priority over Group Policies - Can be combined with other optional parameters for filtering
+- If other parameters are specified, command-line filters take priority over Group Policies

 -include [string] (Optional)